Caring For BassCaring For Bass If you want to say you released your fish and they survived, then you better be able to back that up. Here's how.

 It isn't really all that hard to do and if you follow just a few simple steps, then you really are releasing live fish.

 Don't handle fish with dry hands.
 This is a must.
 If you remove the protective slime coating, the fish is open to diseases and fungus.
 Wet your hands before touching the fish.
 Restrict your movements to the fish's head and jaw.
 This means hands off the gills.
 But by all means give a little support with your other hand to the tail of the fish.
 We have seen many big bass with broken jaws.
 While most can survive fairly well, some cannot feed again and thus they perish.

 Don't keep the fish out of water more than 20 seconds at a time.
 It's fine to want a bunch of pictures, but give the fish a little breathing time in between photos and don't take 20 pictures - you don't need them.

 And while the Department of Wildlife can't, as a state agency, recommend the use of catch and release treatments, we do.
 If you have only water in your livewell, you're not doing enough.
 Non-iodized salt is cheap if you can't afford the packaged products or if you want to use both to insure better health for the fish.
-Use one-quarter pound of the salt per gallon of water in your livewell.
+Use 1/4-pound of salt per five gallons of water in your livewell.
 Hatchery workers have used non-iodized salt for years because it kills bacteria and restores electrolytes.